 - a.
-The TeP Committee will be responsible for considering and making recommendations to the President or her/his designee on all tenure and promotion applications. - b.
+The TeP Committee will be responsible for considering and making recommendations to the President or her/his designee on all tenure applications. - b.
 No member of the TeP Committee may declare or apply for promotion upon election to or while serving on the committee.
-In addition, no member of the TeP Committee may consider any application of a member of his/her immediate family (spouse, child, stepchild, parent, step-parent, parent-in-law, brother, sister, brother-in-law or sister-in-law), or a person residing in his/her household.
-If one of the above conflicts should arise, a committee member must resign and not simply recuse him/herself.
+In addition, no member of the TeP Committee may consider any application of a member of his/her immediate family (spouse, child, step-child, parent, step-parent, parent-in-law, brother, sister, brother-in-law or sister-in-law), or a person residing in his/her household.
+If one of the above conflicts should arise, a committee member must resign and not simply recuse him/herself. - c.

-- c.
 A faculty member may serve in only one role as part of another faculty member's evaluation process.
 If a faculty member has been elected to TeP and is also on the department recommendation committee or is the department chair he/she must not participate in TeP discussions and recommendation for that particular faculty member.
 They are not required to resign from TeP. - d.
-The members of the TeP Committee will be under obligation to review carefully and in detail only those materials for promotion submitted under Section III of this document.
-In addition, the official application form for promotion, as approved by Meet and Discuss, will contain a signature line below the options for the applicant to choose between permitting and not permitting the TeP Committee to review the applicant's official personnel file. - e.
-The TeP Committee will review only those applications and supporting materials specified under Section III of this document and received from the departments/units and will judge each application on the basis of the degree to which the applicant has met the criteria appropriate to the rank to which promotion is sought.
-The TeP Committee will notify every applicant for promotion of his/her right to meet with the committee.
-The TeP Committee will offer any applicant who wants such a meeting a list of proposed dates. - f.
-Applicants will have access to copies of all documents reviewed by the TeP Committee relevant to the applicant's own case and to a list of sources of information considered by the committee relevant to the applicant's case. - g.
+The members of the TeP Committee will be under obligation to review carefully and in detail only those materials for tenure submitted under Section III of this document.
+In addition, the official application form for tenure, as approved by Meet and Discuss, will contain a signature line below the options for the candidate to choose between permitting or not permitting the TeP Committee to review the candidate's official personnel file. - e.
+The TeP Committee will review only those applications and supporting materials specified under Section III of this document and received from the departments/units and will judge each application on the basis of the degree to which the candidate has met the criteria appropriate to tenure.
+The TeP Committee will notify every candidate for tenure of his/her right to meet with the committee.
+The TeP Committee will offer any candidate who wants such a meeting a list of proposed dates.

+- f.
+Candidates will have access to copies of all documents reviewed by the TeP Committee relevant to the candidate's own case and to a list of sources of information considered by the committee relevant to the candidate's case. - g.
 If the TeP committee is not satisfied with the justification of any party making a recommendation, it will ask for clarification, consistent with Section III.
-A.14 and 15 of this document.
+A.J14, 15, and 16 of this document.
 TeP will evaluate all recommendations and responses and make its own evaluation. - h.
 The deliberations of the TeP Committee will be held in private.
 Members of the TeP Committee shall respect the confidentiality of the information to which they have access.